Ques 1: List the raw materials required for craft production in the Harappan civilization and discuss how these might have been obtained.

 1. The script of that age has hitherto not been deciphered.

-2. The easy method behind seeking knowledge about other Civilizations such as that of Egypt, Mesopatamia, China etc. was the deciphering of their scripts.
-Scripts is that sole basis through which we can gather through knowledge about the art, literature, customs, dresses, function and religion etc. of any Civilizations.
+2. The easy method behind seeking knowledge about other Civilizations such as that of Egypt, Mesopotamia, China, etc. was the deciphering of their scripts.
+Scripts is the sole basis through which we can gather knowledge about the art, literature, customs, dresses, function, and religion, etc. of any Civilizations.